RajendrasinhParmar/30DaysOfML/Day 12/ReadMe.md

 3. One-Hot Encoding - The categorical variables that does not have intrinsic ranking are called `nominal variables`.

 Follow the notebook [Categorical Variables](./categorical-variables.ipynb) for lesson details.

+#### Exercise

+As an Exercise of the second lesson I have worked on all three methods to handle categorical data.

+After the completion of the exercise, I worked on the optional exercise to clean up the data for the test data set `X_test` using all the methods I've learned till now.

+The associated exercise with the second lesson of the course is provided in [Exercise: Categorical Variables](./exercise-categorical-variables.ipynb)